 - Can only schedule pins for up to 2 weeks in advance.
 And a maximum of 30 pins in total.

 As you can schedule months in advance and an unlimited amount of pins too.
 Not to mention the added bonuses of smart looping, intervals and their variation of group boards.
-Called Tailwind Tribes, which you can get for free even if you don’t pay for the rest of Tailwind’s features.
+Called Tailwind Communities (previously Tailwind Tribes), which you can get for free even if you don’t pay for the rest of Tailwind’s features.

 Invest In Tailwind If You Want To Schedule Pins & Save Time

 Whilst the above method covered in this blog post will let you schedule pins for free.
 If you truly want to save time using Pinterest then invest in Tailwind.
 This is hands down the best Pinterest scheduler for saving me time on Pinterest.
 Without it, I would have gone crazy by now.

 It may not be free, but what you pay for results in way more flexibility and time-saving tools.
 Think of it this way – time is money.

 And for a small investment of $10-$15 per month.
 You could free up tons of time for doing other tasks.
 That could move you towards a goal that earns you money.
 That will more than cover the cost of the scheduler many times over.

 Why I Use This Free Pinterest Scheduler Even Though I Have Tailwind

 However!
 Even as a long time Tailwind user myself.
 I’ve found myself using this method more often.
 On top of my usual Tailwind scheduling and manual pinning too.
 Because I believe you need to be actively using Pinterest itself.
 To be truly considered active by Pinterest.

 Why am I using this method over Tailwind?
 Well, I often create multiple pin images for each of my blog posts.
 But it doesn’t make sense to embed all my images and Pinterest descriptions into my blog posts.
 The number of pins on a post can start to get a bit out of hand.